Why baby wakes EVERY 2 HOURS. All night long.

 Under or Over Tiredness

-The first (and easiest) thing you can do to improve the 2-hour waking is to ensure your baby isn't waking for reasons that are quite easy to control - such as having too much or too little day sleep.
+The first (and easiest) thing you can do to improve your baby's 2 hour nightly wakes is to ensure they aren't waking due to too much or too little day sleep.
 These factors will result in an unsettled baby between sleep cycles.
-Our Little Ones App will steer you in the right direction for the best times/lengths for your baby's naps to lead to much-improved night-time sleep.
+Our Little Ones App has evolving, age-appropriate, daily sleep schedules that will steer you in the right direction for the best times/lengths for your baby's naps, leading to a much-improved night time sleep.

-Hunger is also an obvious cause of night waking in a baby; however, beyond 4 months, your baby shouldn’t need to be feeding 2-hourly overnight, especially if they are able to go longer than this between feeds in the day.
-If you find your baby is waking and having a few sucks then falling back asleep, it is more likely that they are wanting to suck themselves back to sleep rather than needing the milk for nutrition purposes.
+Hunger is an obvious cause of a baby's night waking; however, beyond 4 months, your baby shouldn’t need to be feeding every 2 hours overnight, especially if they are able to go longer than this between feeds in the day.
+If you find your baby is waking and just having a few sucks before falling back asleep, it is more likely that they are wanting to suck themselves back to sleep rather than needing the milk for nutrition purposes.

 Our Little Ones App has several gradual, responsive methods to help your baby learn to go back to sleep without needing you to feed them every 2 hours.

-You can also try making tweaks in your little one's sleep environment as a quick and easy fix.
-We would recommend having a very dark room with no nightlight (until your little one is over 2 years old), using continuous white noise all night long and keeping their nursery the ideal temperature for sleep - around 18 degrees Celcius / 65 degrees Fahrenheit.
+Another quick and easy fix can be to tweak your little one's sleep environment.
+We recommend having a very dark room with no nightlight (until your little one is over 2 years old), using continuous white noise all night long and keeping their nursery the ideal temperature for sleep - around 18 degrees Celcius / 65 degrees Fahrenheit.

-We also recommend making sure babies under 5 months (who aren’t rolling yet) are still swaddled, as this is proven to help them sleep better.
-Or, use a baby sleeping bag for older babies so they can't kick their blankets off and get cold.
+We also recommend making sure babies under 5 months (who aren’t rolling yet) are still swaddled, as this suppresses their startle reflex and is proven to help them sleep better.
+For older babies (or babies who are already rolling), use a baby sleeping bag so they can't kick their blankets off and get cold.
 Our product recommendations page has excellent swaddles, sleeping bags and blackout blinds.

-Above all else, your best line of defence against the 2-hour wake is to encourage your baby to self-settle at the start of naps and at bedtime - then resettles during the night should naturally follow suit.
+Above all else, your best line of defence against the 2 hourly wake is to encourage your baby to self-settle at the start of naps and at bedtime.
+Once they are doing this consistently at the start of sleep, resettling during the night should naturally follow suit.

 St James-Roberts I, Roberts M, Hovish K, Owen C. Video Evidence That Infants Can Resettle Themselves Back to Sleep After Waking in the Night, as well as Sleep for Long Periods, by 3 Months of Age.
 J Dev Behav Pediatr.
 2015 Jun;36(5):324-9. doi: 10.1097/DBP.0000000000000166.
 PubMed PMID: 26035139; PubMed Central PMCID: PMC4459553.